Frequently asked questions about the Bar Professional Training

 draw on pupillage awards during the BPTC.
 Please consult the Bar

-students have to depend on bank loans and/or other forms of
+The majority of students have to depend on bank loans and/or

-support.
-Many banks offer loans for vocational courses but their
+other forms of support.
+Many banks offer loans for vocational

-terms and repayment rates vary, so you should study all options
+courses but their terms and repayment rates vary, so you should

 How much are the fees for

-Applying for the BPTC through BPTC Online costs £40, which is
+Applying for the BPTC through BarSAS costs £50, which is

 BPTC Institutions require a non-refundable deposit upon acceptance